 Add your menus

 Use the Menu Block to create clear, stylish menus that blend with your site’s design.
 Unlike .pdfs, all text in the Menu Block is indexable by search engines, which can help your SEO.
-Add a Regular Page, then click the Menu starter layout to begin with this design.
+Add a Layout Page, then click the Menu starter layout to begin with this design.

 If your restaurant has more than one menu, you can place multiple pages with Menu Blocks in a folder to create a drop-down menu.
 To learn more, visit Using folders.

 If you'd like diners to call or email, display an email address and phone number on the homepage or contact page.
 This can help your business feel friendly and accessible.

 For help formatting email addresses and phone numbers as links, visit Create an email or phone link.

 If you're part of the OpenTable network, you can use the OpenTable Block to take bookings and reservation.
 You can add the OpenTable Block to your site's homepage, footer, or create a Reservations page.